JuDFTteam/masci-tools/studentproject18w/README.md

    * The `FleurBands` data selection method could be optimized even more by replacing *all* numerical operations with `numpy` routines.
-   * Running the Frontends in a debugger or with a counter reveals: on a plot selection changes, the plot seems to be redrawn not once but several times.
+   * Running the Frontends in a debugger or with a counter reveals: on a plot selection change or update, the plot seems to be redrawn not once but several times.
 The cause could not be found so far.
    * In the Desktop Frontend, the Update Button has to be clicked several times.
    * In the Web Frontend, on startup, the plot is only visible after two loads/cell runs.